mikaelvesavuori/minibook-better-apis/stability/api-schema.md

 We use the [OpenAPI 3](https://swagger.io/specification/) standard.
 The approach is a manually constructed representation of our actual behavior.
 This is hardly the most forward-looking option available, but it's easy to understand, easy to get right, and lets us (for what it's worth) implement the API as we need while trying to stay true to the schema specification.

 {% hint style="info" %}
-Learn more about OpenAPI 3 over at [Swagger](https://swagger.io/docs/specification/basic-structure/) and [Documenting APIs](https://idratherbewriting.com/learnapidoc/docapis\_introtoapis.html).
+Learn more about OpenAPI 3 over at [Swagger](https://swagger.io/docs/specification/basic-structure/) and [Documenting APIs](https://idratherbewriting.com/learnapidoc/docapis_introtoapis.html).
 {% endhint %}

 **🎯 Example**: See `api/schema.yml` for the OpenAPI 3 schema.
 Since our approach is manual, we have to implement any security and/or validations on our end in code.
-In our case, this is both for ingoing and outgoing data.
+In our case, this is both for in-going and outgoing data.
 Ingoing data can be seen handled at [`src/FakeUser/controllers/FakeUserController.ts`](src/FakeUser/controllers/FakeUserController.ts) in `checkInput()`, and outgoing data is handled in [`src/FakeUser/entities/User.ts`](https://github.com/mikaelvesavuori/better-apis-workshop/blob/main/src/FakeUser/entities/User.ts) and its various validation functions like `validateName()`.

 {% code title="src/FakeUser/controllers/FakeUserController.ts" %}

 ```typescript
 /**
  * @description Check and validate input.